Spirit-Filled Church Services

 •• When the church comes together, we need the edifying influence of a tongue-and-interpretation, or the similar effect of the gift of prophecy.
 We who live our lives in a natural world need the supernatural impact of “a revelation” (perhaps a word of wisdom or word of knowledge).

 •• Paul said of the Corinthian church (1 Corinthians 1:7): “You do not lack any spiritual gift.”
-Let that be the testimony of the churches today!
+Let that be the testimony today of churches full of people filled with the Holy Spirit of God.

 - • Why?
 Because the gifts of the Spirit, too, are important “for the strengthening of the church”.